garuma/apachai/README.md

 # Apachaï
 ## Picture uploading for the rest of us

-Apachaï is designed to be a small and lightweight photo and picture sharing application (for services like Twitter) built on the Manos framework (https://github.com/jacksonh/manos).
+Apachaï is designed to be a small and lightweight photo and picture sharing application (for services like Twitter) built on the [Manos framework](https://github.com/jacksonh/manos).
 A running instance is available at [apch.fr](http://apch.fr/).

 ## Dependencies